Make

 CC

-: Program for compiling C++ programs; default G++CFLAGS
+: Program for compiling C++ programs; default G++

 : Extra flags to give to compilers when they are supposed to invoke the linker